hakanardo/pyvx/docs/index.rst

 :mod:`pyvx.capi`
     A specification of a C API that is used generate a shared library and a header file  that embeds python and calls the ``pyvx.vx`` functions.
-This
-    provides the C API of the `OpenVX`_ standard.
+This aims to provide the C API as it is specified by the `OpenVX`_ standard.

 :mod:`pyvx.nodes`
     The implementation of the different processing nodes.